Jason Stephens | March 5, 2020 | Car Accidents

 In 2017, the National Highway Traffic Safety Administration (NHTSA) reported that there were nearly 1.9 million injuries sustained from motor vehicle accidents.
 Out of these injuries, rear-end collisions are one of the most common types of crashes.
 Additionally, neck and back injuries are the most common type of harm resulting from a rear-end crash.

 Often, the rear car is going at a fast speed when it strikes the front vehicle.
 This accelerated speed and force can push the front car unexpectedly forward.
 The driver and any passengers in the front car all experience this through a quick acceleration and deacceleration that can happen in a matter of seconds.
-The driver and passengers of the rear car are not safe from injury.
+The driver and passengers of the rear car are not safe from injury, especially if the airbags do not deploy.
 They experience going from a fast speed to stopping, also in a matter of seconds.

 The most common type of rear-end collision injury is whiplash.
 This type of injury occurs mostly in the neck after a forceful back-and-forth motion of the neck.
 Both drivers and passengers in the front and the rear car in a rear-end collision can suffer from whiplash.